Milkshiift/GoofCord/README.md

 Otherwise, choose the file that ends with `mac-x64.dmg`
 * If you get an error like "GoofCord is damaged and can't be opened" see [this issue](https://github.com/Milkshiift/GoofCord/issues/7)

-See FAQ for ways to open GoofCord's settings.
 To explore plugins and themes, head over to the Vencord category in the Discord settings.
 Have fun!